BodiAugustus/dev_site_2022/README.md

 #31.
 Created Profile.jsx component and completed.
 Then added a new array of objects to data.js containing the images for the ImgBox component.

+#32.
+Constructed the ImgBox component.
+Created images/setImages useState to keep the image data.
+Created index/setIndex to keep track of images in the slide.
+Mapped over images.